 Sometimes, time and effort are needed to go beyond what an official public document portrays.
 I asked for Health Canada data on how the last two Canadian Food Guides were developed and tested and who influenced the outcome.
 It was a real shocker to find out how this icon publication that millions use as their best nutritional advice, was put together.

-Documents obtained from Health Canada showed various powerful food industry groups the meat, diary, and egg industries for example, lobbied for more servings of their commodities in Canada's healthy eating guide.
-The media, including the Ottawa Citizen, then covered such revelations.
+Documents obtained from Health Canada showed various powerful food industry groups - the meat, diary, and egg industries for example, lobbied for more servings of their commodities in Canada's healthy eating guide.
+The media, including the Ottawa Citizen and the Globe and Mail, then covered such revelations.
 I also wrote about the behind-the-scene pressure that the food industry exerted in the Hill Times.

 - Knowledge About and Use of Access Records: The Deadly Listeria Case and Lax Regulation